WanxiaJaneYang/Labman/README.md

 Check the browser.
 Enter anything in login page to log in.

-## MileStone 1 Point is under the tag Milestone1
+## MileStone 1 Point
+Check the tag "Milestone1" in main branch